-- 8.1 All tournaments hosted by KPMHA must be sanctioned by BC Hockey and receive prior approval by the Board of Directors. - 8.2 KPMHA teams wishing to attend tournaments outside of BC or host international or interprovincial teams must receive approval through the Board of Directors as per BC Hockey Guidelines. - 8.3 All teams hosting tournaments must receive their tournament fees from the Association or team attending.
-Personal cheques are not allowed for tournament entry fees. - 8.4 Written requests for hosting tournaments shall be submitted no later than one (1) month prior to the tournament to the Board of Directors.
-Prior to approval the Tournament's proposed budget and the name of a tournament director appointed by the team must be submitted to the VP of Admin Director. - 8.5 The Tournament's final budget and list of team attendees must be submitted to the Divisional Director and VP Amin Director 10 (ten) days prior to the tournament date. - 8.6 The Association will cover initial payment for the basic Tournament sanctioning with the expectation that the Association will be repaid. - 8.7 An accurate accounting of all tournament proceeds and expenses is required of all host teams in the form of an income statement.
-This statement should reconcile with cash/cheques on hand, and be presented to the VP Amin Director within 14 days of the tournament's close. - 8.8 KPMHA teams attending tournaments must obtain Association cheques from the VP Amin Director.
-The Bookkeeper will invoice the team at the time of the monthly reconciliation of accounts for the association. - 8.9 KPMHA teams may only attend tournaments sanctioned by BC Hockey. - 8.10 The Divisional Directors shall recommend to the Board of Directors, for approval, teams or divisions that will host tournaments for the upcoming season.
+- 8.1 All tournaments hosted by KPMHA must be sanctioned by BC Hockey and receive prior approval by the Board of Directors. - 8.2 KPMHA teams wishing to attend tournaments outside of BC or host international or interprovincial teams must receive approval through the KPMHA Board of Directors as per BC Hockey Guidelines and VIAHA approval form. - 8.3 All teams hosting tournaments must receive their tournament fees from the Association or team attending.
+Personal cheques are not allowed for tournament entry fees. - Written requests for hosting tournaments shall be submitted no later than one (1) month prior to the tournament to the Board of Directors.
+Prior to approval the Tournament's proposed budget and the name of a tournament director appointed by the team must be submitted to the VP of Admin and Treasurer Director. - The Tournament's final budget and list of team attendees must be submitted to the Divisional Director and VP Amin and Treasurer Director 10 (ten) days prior to the tournament date. - The Association will cover initial payment for the basic Tournament sanctioning with the expectation that the Association will be repaid. - 8.7 An accurate accounting of all tournament proceeds and expenses is required of all host teams in the form of an income statement.
+This statement should reconcile with cash/cheques, etransfers on hand, and be presented to the KPMHA Treasurer Director and KPMHA Bookkeeper within 14 days of the tournament's close. - 8.8 KPMHA teams attending tournaments must obtain Association cheques or Association E-transfers from the VP Amin Director, KPMHA Bookkeeper and Treasurer Director.
+The

+- Bookkeeper will invoice the team at the time of the monthly reconciliation of accounts for the association. - 8.9 KPMHA teams may only attend tournaments sanctioned by BC Hockey. - 8.10 The Divisional Directors shall recommend to the Board of Directors, for approval, teams or divisions that will host tournaments for the upcoming season.